 The organisation she founded has disassociated itself from her.
 Closed all the female perpetrator support centres she had set up to help women with anger issues or substance addiction or lives full of trauma that repeated into adulthood.

-Because it did not fit the radical feminist driven narrative that woman are only victims.
+Because it did not fit the gender driven narrative that woman are only victims.

 This is all highly relevant when we explore the misleading narrative which surrounds the issue known as parental alienation.
 Domestic abuse – or the more relevant term ‘family violence’ which includes children – is inextricably linked with parental alienation.

 They are the same thing.

 I watched an interview recently between a judicial candidate in Michigan – Nick Roumel and Professor Joan Meier who is a Professor of clinical law.

 Professor Meier has a distinguished background.
 She has designed three nationally recognised clinical programmes for domestic abuse in the USA and has won many awards recognising exceptional service and leadership.